top of page

 • Jun 3

-Getting braces is an exciting step toward a healthier, straighter smile—but it’s completely normal to feel some soreness at the beginning.
-Many children, teens, and even adults ask the same question: How do you reduce braces pain?
+Getting braces is an exciting step toward a healthier, straighter smile — but it is completely normal to feel some discomfort at the beginning.
+Many children, teens, and even adults ask the same question: how do you reduce braces pain?

-The good news is that braces discomfort is usually temporary, manageable, and a sign that treatment is working.
+The good news is that braces pain and discomfort is usually temporary, manageable, and a sign that treatment is working.
 When braces begin moving teeth into better positions, the mouth may feel tender for a few days after placement or adjustments.
+You may also notice swollen gums or sensitivity around the brackets — this is normal and typically settles on its own.

 At Sola Kids Dental & Orthodontics, we help families throughout South Los Angeles understand what to expect during orthodontic treatment and how to stay comfortable every step of the way.

-In this guide, we’ll explain why braces pain happens, how long it lasts, the best ways to relieve discomfort, and when to call your orthodontist.
+In this guide, we cover why braces pain happens, how long it lasts, the best ways to relieve discomfort — including how to relieve braces pain without medicine — and when to call your orthodontist.

 Is Braces Pain Normal?